SmoothSend/smoothsend-sdk-docs/api/index.md

 ### transfer()

 Execute a complete gasless transfer.
+This is the **recommended method** as it handles the entire transaction flow automatically.

 ```typescript
 transfer(request: TransferRequest, signer: any): Promise<TransferResult>
 ```

+**Internal Flow:**
+1. Calls `getQuote()` to validate and get fees
+2. Calls `prepareTransfer()` to prepare signature data
+3. Handles wallet signing (EIP-712 for EVM, Ed25519 for Aptos)
+4. Calls `executeTransfer()` to submit to relayer
+5. Returns final transaction result

 #### Parameters